oleg-alexandrov/PolyView/Readme.md

 showing incorrect results.
 Credit for responsiveness goes to Qt, and issues with overflow required careful handling.

+PolyView can overlay images with arbitrary locations and scale together with polygons.

 Lastly, PolyView is open-source and under a liberal license, and can be improved in a collaborative manner.